clnhub/rtl8192eu-linux/README.md

 ## rtl8192eu-linux
 Realtek rtl8192eu official Linux driver v5.2.19.1

-This driver is based on the (latest) official Realtek v5.2.19.1 driver with fixes and improvements to support the latest kernels (up to 5.9).
+This driver is based on the (latest) official Realtek v5.2.19.1 driver with fixes and improvements to support the latest kernels (up to 5.10).

+Please use the most up-to-date (distribution) kernel if you are using 5.10.
+Some distributions have issues with .lds files.
+Ubuntu requires kernel 5.10.4 or higher for example.
+You can try the installer from the test3 branch if you still have (.lds files missing) issues.

 ### Before installing